karmada-io/karmada/docs/upgrading/README.md

 > For the argument changes please refer to `Details Upgrading Instruction` below.

 ## Details Upgrading Instruction

+The following instructions are for minor version upgrades.
+Cross-version upgrades are not recommended.
+And it is recommended to use the latest patch version when upgrading, for example, if you are upgrading from v1.1.x to v1.2.x and the available patch versions are v1.2.0, v1.2.1 and v1.2.2, then select v1.2.2.

 ### [v0.8 to v0.9](./v0.8-v0.9.md)
 ### [v0.9 to v0.10](./v0.9-v0.10.md)